forsakend0ll/aws-static-website-deployment/README.md

 ├── README.md                ← this documentation
 ├── architecture-diagram.gif ← architecture image
 ├── index.html               ← static site file
-└── cloudfront-logs-example/ ← sample logs or screenshots
+└── cloudfront-logs-example/ ← sample CloudFront access log
 ```
+---
+### 📊 CloudFront Logs
+CloudFront logging was enabled and configured to store logs in an S3 bucket.
+A sample log file (`sample-log.json`) is included in the `cloudfront-logs-sample/` folder to demonstrate successful logging and monitoring.

 ---
 ### 🪶 Author
 **Cloud with Paula**
 Cloud & AI Enthusiast